Iikka Miettinen

-Iikka Henrikki Miettinen (born 20 July 1990) is a Finnish professional football coach who is currently the head coach of Ilves II, the reserve team of Veikkausliiga club Ilves.
+Iikka Henrikki Miettinen (born 20 July 1990) is a Finnish professional football coach who is currently the sporting director of Veikkausliiga club Ilves.

 Career

 Born in Tampere, Miettinen played football in the youth sectors of TPV, Haka, TKT Tampere and PP-70.
 After fulfilling the mandatory conscription service in Finland, Miettinen moved to St. Petersburg, Russia when aged 21, to study football coaching at the Lesgafta University.
 During his studies, Miettinen had stints working as analyst for Zenit Academy and Dinamo Zagreb Academy in Croatia.
 During 2016–2019, he worked for the Zenit Saint Petersburg organisation as analyst and the academy director.

 In 2019, he moved to Italy and joined Giorgione as assistant coach with Gert Remmel.

 During 2020–2022, he worked for the academy of Cypriot club Pafos and as assistant coach of Croatian club NK Novigrad.

 In January 2023, Miettinen returned to Finland and started as assistant coach of Veikkausliiga club Honka.
 Next year he was named the head coach of the under-19 team of Veikkausliiga club Ilves, leading the team to finish third in the domestic league.
 In February 2025, after the departure of Guillem Santesmases, Miettinen was named the head coach of the club's reserve team Ilves II.